IOTech17/openrport-docker/README.md

 # rport-docker
-repository to build a docker container for rport, this version contains guacd to use RDP via web browser (remember to disable nla authentication for RDP).
+repository to build a docker container for rport.

-Fail2ban and iptables are also running to further protect rport from scanner and password guessing attacks.
+The new version doesn't have guacd inside the container as guacd switched from debian based image to Alpine linux.
+Unfortunately Rport doesn't work on Alpine linux.

 You will need to add a config file (preferably as a mounted read-only volume pointing to your local file)

 docker-compose